Leading Geneticists Say Research Shows Transfusions Of Young Blood Could Stave Off Illness In Older Patients

 After being given plasma from individuals that were between 16 and 25 years of age, scientists noticed that there was a major difference in the biomarkers for diseases.
 For instance, those involved in the trial found that their cholesterol levels dropped by 10 percent, while carcinoembryonic antigens were lowered by 20 percent.

 One of the patients who was involved in the Ambrosia trial was 55 years of age and was suffering from early-onset Alzheimers, and after a single transfusion of young blood found that they were already experiencing positive results.
-Ambrosia believe that with enough work, it may even be possible that elderly patients will only need just two injections each year to help them with health-related issues.
+Ambrosia believes that with enough work, it may even be possible that elderly patients will only need just two injections each year to help them with health-related issues.

 With so many positive results stemming from transfusions of young blood into older patients, the dream of eternal youth without heartbreaking health issues and diseases may one day be achievable.